L-Asparagine

 GI distress theoretical at high doses.

-Most adverse effects reported are from ASPARAGINASE (the enzyme that DEPLETES asparagine, not asparagine itself) — used in chemotherapy.
+Most adverse effects reported are from asparaginase (the enzyme that depletes asparagine, not asparagine itself) — used in chemotherapy.

 Important Drug interactions

-Asparaginase chemotherapy (used in ALL) — patients on asparaginase have severely depleted plasma asparagine; supplementation would oppose the therapeutic mechanism; should NOT supplement during asparaginase therapy.
+Asparaginase chemotherapy (used in ALL) — patients on asparaginase have severely depleted plasma asparagine; supplementation would oppose the therapeutic mechanism; should not supplement during asparaginase therapy.

 Frequently asked questions about L-Asparagine